Franz Anton Bustelli

-No one has had such an effect on the artistic direction of Porzellan Manufaktur Nymphenburg as Franz Anton Bustelli.
-The sculptor was employed at Porzellan Manufaktur Nymphenburg on 3 November 1754 as a figure-maker – just shortly after Joseph Jakob Ringler succeeded in making porcelain.
-Within just a brief period, he became model master at the manufactory and helped it achieve world fame with his elaborate rococo designs.
-Bustelli remained with Porzellan Manufaktur Nymphenburg until his death in 1763 and, after just nine years, left around 150 new designs.
+No one shaped the artistic direction of Porzellan Manufaktur Nymphenburg more than Franz Anton Bustelli.
+On November 3, 1754, the sculptor joined Porzellan Manufaktur Nymphenburg as a figurist - only shortly after Joseph Jakob Ringler had succeeded in producing porcelain there for the first time.
+Within a very short time, he became the model master of the manufactory and helped it to achieve world fame with his elaborate Rococo designs.
+Bustelli worked at Porzellan Manufaktur Nymphenburg until his death in 1763, leaving behind around 150 new designs after a creative period of almost nine years.
+Among his most outstanding figures, still produced today, are the 16 characters of the COMMEDIA DELL' ARTE.